 The Sultans Trail is a 2500 km long-distance hiking and cycling trail from Vienna to Istanbul.
-It takes an average person 20-25 weeks to complete the entire Sultans Trail.
-Cyclists need around 5 weeks to do so.
+If you want to hike the entire Sultans Trail, it will take an average person 20-25 weeks to complete it.
+Cyclists will need around 5 weeks to do so.

 East meets West

 Contrary to its past, then a path of conquest, the Sultans Trail nowadays is a path of peace, a meeting place for people of different faiths, cultures and backgrounds.
 That’s why we choose consciously to let this Sultans Trail, a European Cultural Route, run back from Vienna to Istanbul, from conquest to “collaboration in diversity”.

 Stories and blogs from our Sultans Trail hikers and cyclists.
 Like to share your adventure as well?
 Please contact us.

 Check here out all of our stories and blogs.

 Ralf Lopian on why to travel

 “You are crazy!”
 A very common response I encounter when talking about my plan.
 Some people wonder if there are compelling and sensible reasons to cycle around the world.
 In my opinion, yes, there are actually many.